Eindhoven Travel Guide

-Eindhoven is often seen more as a business hub than a tourist destination, and overlooked by many travellers.
+Eindhoven is often seen more as a business hub than a tourist destination, and is overlooked by many travellers.
 Located in North Brabant, the city is a European technology and design hub, and has grown from being a mere village at the start of the 20th century.
-Once a mere village, it has become one of the largest cities in the Netherlands with a population of more than 200,000.
+Once a mere village, it has become one of the largest cities in the Netherlands, with a population of more than 200,000.

 Despite its overlooked status, Eindhoven is a bustling city with plenty of amusements and attractions to offer visitors, including world-class museums like the Van Abbemuseum, which houses one of the best modern art collections in the world.
 Other interesting museums in Eindhoven include the Historic Open-Air Museum, the Museum Kempenland, and the Ton Smits House.
 The Philips First Incandescent Lamp Factory of 1891 is also fascinating for those interested in technology and the history of the city.

 Eindhoven's blend of modern technology and historic preservation is evident in its landmark buildings.
 Travellers can spend the morning touring centuries-old churches (including Paterskerk, Sint-Catharinakerk, and Sint Joriskerk), before viewing space-age constructions like the UFO-shaped Evoluon conference centre, or the 'Blob' in the Admirant shopping area.
 Active visitors will also find lots to do, such strolling through the sculpture gardens of the Stadswandelpark, or a spinning around the Hovenring, the first suspended bicycle roundabout path in the world.

 Eindhoven is a lively city, with plenty of music and theatre options.
 The downtown area is full of excellent restaurants, particularly around the Markt, the Dommelstraat and the Bergen Quarter.
 Located just 90 minutes from Amsterdam by train, Eindhoven makes a great weekend getaway for anyone exploring the Netherlands.

 Become our Eindhoven Travel Expert